addyahyah/Big-Data-MVP/README.md

 ```
 conda install notebook
 ```
+Optional step:
 Using minrk's github repo which will help you install oauthenticator, dockerspawner and netifaces
 ```
 git clone https://github.com/minrk/jupyterhub-pydata-2016 /srv/jupyterhub
 cd /srv/jupyterhub
 conda env create -f environment.yml
 ```
 Then add the conda-forge channel for have it manage packages for you
 ```